 The MODE/SYNC pin is a multipurpose pin which provides mode selection and frequency synchronization.
 Connecting this pin to $V{\rm IN}$ enables Burst Mode operation, which provides the best low current efficiency at the cost of a higher output voltage ripple.
-Connecting this pin to ground selects pulse-skipping mode, which provides the lowest output ripple, at the cost of low current efficiency.
+When this pin is connected to ground, pulse-skipping operation is selected which provides the lowest output ripple, at the cost of low current efficiency.

-The LTC3407-4 can also be synchronized to an external 2.25MHz clock signal (such as the SW pin on another LTC3407-4) by the MODE/SYNC pin.
+The LTC3407 can also be synchronized to another LTC3407 by the MODE/SYNC pin.
 During synchronization, the mode is set to pulse-skipping and the top switch turn-on is synchronized to the rising edge of the external clock.